oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 ##### Introduction to JRF setups

-> __NOTE__: This section is required only for demonstrating a `JRF` domain type.
-If your domain type is `WLS`, skip this section and proceed to the [Initial use case](#initial-use-case).

-> __NOTE__: This section is _in addition to_ [Prerequisites for all domain types](#prerequisites-for-all-domain-types).
+> __NOTE__: The requirements in this section are in addition to [Prerequisites for all domain types](#prerequisites-for-all-domain-types).

-A JRF domain requires: an infrastructure database called an RCU database, initializing this database, and configuring your domain to access this database.
-All of these steps must occur before you first deploy your domain.
+A JRF domain requires an infrastructure database, initializing this database with RCU, and configuring your domain to access this database.
+All of these steps must occur before you create your domain.

-Furthermore, if you want to have a restarted JRF domain access updates to the infrastructure database that the domain made at an earlier time, the restarted domain must be supplied a wallet file that was obtained from a previous run of the domain.

 ##### Set up and initialize an RCU database

 A JRF domain requires an infrastructure database and also requires initializing this database with a schema and a set of tables.
-The following example shows how to set up a sample RCU database and use the RCU tool to create the infrastructure schema for a JRF domain.
-The RCU database is set up with the following attributes:
+The following example shows how to set up a database and use the RCU tool to create the infrastructure schema for a JRF domain.
+The database is set up with the following attributes:

 | Attribute | Value |
 | --------- | ----- |